 A third of the city’s CO2 emissions come from transportation with one in three people in Berlin owning a car.
 This needs to be a focus and specifically, the switch to electric vehicles should and is gathering momentum.
 One sign of that is the car giant Tesla is building a new motor plant just outside Berlin.

 Our next stop at what was on first impression a tired uninspiring park with a few dated swings and climbing frames as well as an open area of unkempt grass and stone.
 I wondered why Sophie had pulled over – surely not a puncture already!

-Not far from Oranienplatz was the gorgeous façade of St Michaels church which on approach with its lake in front and fountain looked to be in pristine condition.
+Not far from Oranienplatz was the gorgeous façade of St Michael church which on approach with its lake in front and fountain looked to be in pristine condition.

 Saint Michael’s church was designed by August Soller and is a Roman Catholic church dedicated to the Archangel Michael.
-The church was completed in 1851, then also serving as garrison church for Catholic soldiers
+The church was completed in 1851, then also served as a garrison church for Catholic soldiers

-I particularly found amusing the tired and well used Teledisko cubicle where you go to enjoy your own private party.
-I can only imagine the kind of shanaghin’s that goes on in there.
+I particularly found the tired and well-used Teledisko cubicle where you go to enjoy your private party.
+I can only imagine the kind of shanaghin that goes on in there.